vjelic/madengine-glog-fork/docs/distributed-execution-solution.md

 # Run the dummy model using the manifest
 # Registry is automatically detected from the manifest
-python -m madengine.tools.distributed_cli run \
+python -m madengine.distributed_cli run \
     --manifest-file dummy_build_manifest.json \
     --timeout 1800 \
     --live-output \